15 Mar How to Use Time to Have Money

 Now Imagine How More Money Would Find You

 - Take your next session(s) to imagine ways money would find you.
 Think about the image accompanying this post.
-Here is some background on the practice and how to make footprints for yourself.
+Here is how to make footprints for yourself.
 Can you imagine the money you would enjoy finding you?

 - Again, let the pictures run.
 This like turning on the hot water tap and letting cold water run out til the hot water comes out.
 You will probably have pretty boring ideas at first, in other words.
 (Sorry.)
 Our culture will have supplied most of them, and our culture is just not very interesting when it comes to ways to have, see, find, manifest, make, and raise money.